ishawng/ml-technical-analysis/README.md

 Supervised learning was conducted on the top 50 stocks to make purchase decisions using the most common technical indicators as features.
 The first supervised learning method that was used was Gaussian Naive Bayes (GNB).
 Before GNB could be used on the data, the data was cleaned up.
 Many of the features are calculated based on a range of data, so the values for those features were NaN if enough data was not available.
 To illustrate this, consider the SMA34 feature.
 The SMA34 feature is the average of the closing price of the past 34 days.
 For the first 33 days considered in the training set, the SMA34 can not be calculated, so its value is NaN.
 GNB does not work with NaN values for features, so all NaN values in the training and testing features were replaced with zero before using with GNB.

 To get a baseline, GNB was first applied without performing feature reduction with principal component analysis (PCA).
-Next, PCA was used to reduce the number of features by half, 40 features to 20 features, before applying GNB.
-After this, the optimal number of components to keep with PCA was determined by starting with one component and incrementing by one to 40 components and running GNB on all stocks for each number of components.
+Next, the optimal number of components to keep with PCA was determined by starting with one component and incrementing by one to 40 components and running GNB on all stocks for each number of components.
 The key metrics used to evaluate the different GNB cases was the accuracy and final balance for each labeling scheme, peak-valley and MA15.
+After running GNB on all the stocks, the stocks were clustered using the clusters from the unsupervised learning.
+The same process was performed on the clustered stocks to determine whether a different number of PCA components is ideal and whether there is any increase in the final balance of the stocks.
 Next, SVM will be used, and the results will be compared with GNB.